This contains important actions and clarifications for institutions delivering 16 to 19 provision.

 Important clarifications on the 16 to 19 study programmes following the review of end of year data up to 2016 to 2017 academic year

 Following the review of end of year 16 to 19 study programmes data up to 2016 to 2017, we have identified that several areas need to be clarified to all institutions that are ESFA-funded to deliver study programmes to 16 to 18 year olds.
-These include 3 advance notifications of change to the funding guidance that will affect the 2019 to 2020 academic year.
+These include 2 changes to the funding guidance that will affect future academic years.

 Initial assessments must take account of the students’ prior attainment and abilities, this must be completed before the student enrols on a study programme.

 All study programmes should offer a programme that is at a higher level than the students’ prior attainment.
 A study programme at the same level will only be acceptable in exceptional circumstances, and if so, clear evidence and rationale should be recorded for audit purposes.
 Please see paragraph 19 of the funding guidance.

 Students with prior attainment in English and maths at grade 4 or above